EvoLib/evo-lib/examples/09_evoenv/README.md

-# Interactive Environments (EvoLib)
+# EvoEnv

-Interactive Environments provide small, visual, and reproducible learning environments for EvoLib.
+EvoEnv provide small, visual, and reproducible learning environments for EvoLib.

 The goal is not to build high-performance game environments, the goal is to make: